pitoniak32/CryoHudMinecraftMod/README.md

 Allows the user to see their Facing Direction in the world without opening their F3 Debug menu.

 #### Hypixel Pit Night Quests
 There is also a feature for quests on a certain mini game that displays a counter so the player knows how long they have to do the quest.
+This is activated based on a chat message from the server.

 ![modscreenie](https://github.com/Cryoexn/CryoHudMinecraftMod/blob/master/screenies/exnq.png "CryoHud")